This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen during your colonoscopy:

 - You will be given medicine to help you relax.
 You will lie on your left side and raise one or both knees toward your chest.
-Your healthcare provider will examine your anus and use a finger to check your rectum.
+Your healthcare provider will examine your anus and use a gloved finger to check your rectum.
 You may need another enema if your bowel is not empty.
 The scope will be lubricated and gently placed into your anus.
 It will then be passed through your rectum and into your colon.
 Water or air will be put into your colon to help clean or expand it.
 This is done so your healthcare provider can see your colon clearly.

 What will happen after your colonoscopy:

 You may feel bloated or have some gas and abdominal discomfort.
 You may need to lie on your left side with a heating pad on your abdomen.
+Eat small meals until your bloating has improved.

 Risks of a colonoscopy: